PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1b.md

 *Figure 1.
 Output print_config.py.*

-#### 1.3.2 Pre-trained model weights
+### 2.3 Pre-trained model & argsparse

 Next step is to download the pre-trained model weights.
 You can also start with a model that has not been trained on a benchmark dataset, such as MS COCO.
 However, the pre-trained models perform already fairly well by itself, thus reducing the training time required to get a satisfactory performance on your custom image dataset.
-To download the weights, add the file called 'download_weights.py' to the directory, and run the file in your terminal.
+To download the weights, add the file called 'download_weights.py' to the directory (See directory tree of mmdetection), and run the file in your terminal.
 For example:

 ```
 python download_weights.py --weights yolov3_d53_320_273e_coco
 ```

+You can download the corresponding Pyhton file, [here](./code/mmdetection_weightsandbiases/download_weights.py).

-The downloaded weights have a '.pth' file extension (e.g., 'yolov3_d53_320_273e_coco-421362b6.pth'), and will be stored in in the 'checkpoint' folder.
+The downloaded weights have a '.pth' file extension (e.g., 'yolov3_d53_320_273e_coco-421362b6.pth'), and will be stored in in the 'checkpoint' folder (See directory tree of mmdetection).

 __Okay, how do I know which argument (e.g., '--weights') I should use?__